Ian Blackford: SNP Westminster leader

+In June 2022, Grady apologised for the behaviour in parliament after a full independent investigation and was suspended from the House of Commons for two-days over his unwanted sexual advance to a junior SNP colleague in 2016.
+Following this, a video emerged of Blackford encouraging SNP MPs to provide Grady with "full support" This comment was met with backlash from across the political spectrum and Blackford faced calls to resign.
+On 25 June 2022, Grady left the SNP whip; it was restored six months later by Blackford's successor.

-He announced his intention to stand down from the role on 1 December 2022.
+Blackford announced his intention to stand down from leadership of the SNP Westminster group on 1 December 2022, ahead of the group's AGM.
 He denied being forced out by SNP MPs.
 His successor, Stephen Flynn, was elected on 6 December.
+On 6 June 2023, Blackford announced that he would not seek re-election as an MP at the next general election, which subsequently took place in July 2024.

 PMQs

-Blackford's contributions in the Commons were often greeted with theatrical groans from Conservative MPs—many of whom left as soon as he got to his feet—and one journalist, Esther Webber, remarked that his questions gave people a "chance to catch up on life admin."

-On 13 June 2018, Blackford was ejected from the House of Commons after almost all sitting Scottish National Party MPs chose to walk out of the House of Commons.
-Blackford had raised a question to Prime Minister Theresa May regarding the issues of no Scottish MP being given time to debate the Scotland-related areas of the EU Withdrawal Bill the previous night (when an English MP filibustered to prevent Scottish MPs from speaking) and also wanting the chamber to immediately have a vote on the motion to sit in private.
-Blackford was irate in asking the question and was instructed numerous times by Speaker John Bercow to resume his seat so the Prime Minister could answer his question.
+On 13 June 2018, Blackford was ejected from the House of Commons by the then-Speaker John Bercow.
+Blackford had raised a question to Prime Minister Theresa May regarding the issues of no Scottish MP being given time to debate the Scotland-related areas of the EU Withdrawal Bill the previous night and also wanting the chamber to immediately have a vote on the motion to sit in private.
+Blackford was irate in asking the question and was instructed numerous times by Bercow to resume his seat so the Prime Minister could answer his question.
 Blackford refused to do this, claiming that "Scotland's voice [was] not being heard".
-Eventually, Bercow used Standing Order 43 to eject Blackford from the chamber, which Blackford complied with, followed by almost every SNP MP.
-This was the first time that any such incident as this had ever occurred during Prime Minister's Questions as well as the House of Commons.
+Eventually, Bercow used Standing Order 43 (issued for grossly disorderly conduct) to eject Blackford from the chamber, which Blackford complied with, followed by almost every SNP MP.
+This was the first time that any such incident as this had ever occurred during Prime Minister's Questions.
 The incident was broadcast on live television on the BBC and Sky News.

-On 31 January 2022, Blackford was ordered to withdraw from the House of Commons for the remainder of the sitting day, by the Speaker Lindsay Hoyle, under Standing Order 43 (grossly disorderly conduct), after he repeatedly stated that Boris Johnson had misled the House in a debate on Partygate, and refused to qualify his remarks to state that the misleading was "inadvertent".
+On 31 January 2022, Blackford was ordered to withdraw from the House of Commons for the remainder of the sitting day, by the Speaker Lindsay Hoyle, also under Standing Order 43, after he repeatedly stated that Boris Johnson had misled the House in a debate on Partygate, a violation of rules which prohibit MPs from accusing each other of lying within the House of Commons.
+He also refused to qualify his remarks to state that the misleading was "inadvertent".